martintb/typyEnv/README.md

 # typyEnv #

 Lightweight environment management written primarily in python.
-The goal is to efficiently manage the following python environment variables and paths e.g.
+The goal is to efficiently manage environment variables and paths e.g.

 * PATH
 * CPATH